pedritomelenas/Arf-semigroups/README.md

 Algortithms for Arf good semigroups

-These algorithms use the ideas by Giuseppe Zito (U Catania)
+These algorithms use the ideas by Giuseppe Zito (U Catania)ç

+They will be part of the [GAP](http://www.gap-system.org) package [numericalsgps](http://www.gap-system.org/Packages/numericalsgps.html).

 ## Numerical semigroups